MrAlpha786/termux-fingerprint-lock/README.md

 # TERMUX FINGERPRINT LOCK
-Add fingerprint lock to your Termux
+Add Fingerprint Lock to your Termux.

 Note: It's not an app lock.
 It's only for Termux.
       If you don't know what Termux is, You don't need this.